Skip to main content

 Connection

-Get a list of all available entities in your Dynamics 365 CRM instance with detailed metadata
+Lists all available entities in the Dynamics 365 CRM instance with detailed metadata.

 InputCommentsDefault